gasdelosreyes/devlights-tests/readme.md

 PyQt5 for building up the user interface.

-Pyinstaller for building the executable file.
+Pyinstaller for building the executable file from the spec file.

 ## Guide
 If you are going to download the executable file, then make sure to download the "ui" folder with it.